 \section{Background}

 The starting point of predictive process monitoring are \emph{event records} representing the execution of activities in a business process.
 An event record has a number of attributes.
 Three of these attributes are present in every event record, namely the \emph{event class} (a.k.a.\ \emph{activity name}) specifying which activity the event refers to, the \emph{timestamp} specifying when did the event occur, and the \emph{case id} indicating which case of the process generated this event.
+For example, in an order-to-cash process, the purchase order identifier is the case id, since every event occurring in an execution of this process is associated with a purchase order.
 In other words, every event represents the occurrence of an activity at a particular point in time and in the context of a given case.
 An event record may carry additional attributes in its payload.
 These are called \emph{event-specific attributes} (or \emph{event attributes} for short).
 For example, in an order-to-cash process, the amount of the invoice may be recorded as an attribute of an event referring to activity ``Create invoice''.
 Other attributes, namely \emph{case attributes}, belong to the case and are hence shared by all events generated by the same case.
 For example in an order-to-cash process, the customer identifier is likely to be a case attribute.
 If so, this attribute will appear in every event of every case of the order-to-cash process, and it has the same value for all events generated by a given case.
 In other words, the value of a case attribute is static, i.e., it does not change throughout the lifetime of a case, as opposed to attributes in the event payload, which are dynamic as they change from an event to the other.

 Formally, an event record is defined as follows: \begin{definition}[Event] An $event$ is a tuple $(a, c, t, (d_1, v_1), \ldots, (d_m, v_m))$ where $a$ is the activity name, $c$ is the case id, $t$ is the timestamp and $(d_1, v_1) \ldots, (d_m, v_m)$ (where $m \geq 0$) are the event or case attributes and their values. \end{definition}